solter/pyTutorial/README.md

    * Using standard file types json and pickles
    * Using NumPy text reader

 For this set of topics, please refer to the files inside src/loopsNds/.
-These files are intended to be walked through line by line in an interpreter - with the comments as a guide.
-Follow the order of the table below:
+These files are extended versions of the information below, with comments providing the guide.
+The following table describes the content and lists references for each file/topic:

 | file          | content                           | references |
 | ---           | ---                               | ---        |